 I understand the temptation to draw a line in the sand—anything to protect from doing something wrong in a vulnerable moment.
 Many also argue that the rule protects from even the appearance of evil, especially for people in high-profile ministry positions.

-I believe that Graham’s rule is well-intended, but it does not address the heart-level issue of sexual sin.
+I believe that Graham’s rule is well-intended, but it does not address the heart-level issue of sexual sin or sexual abuse.
 It merely shifts the blame, reducing women to temptresses or objects.
 Women become the problem and men are safer without them.
 Consequently, men are excused from wrestling with and overcoming their own sin.

 Passages in Scripture do exhort us to flee from temptation, and there are certainly women who have had inappropriate relationships with married men.
 So, I understand the desire to fiercely protect something as precious as a marriage.